nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 For both Dev and UAT environments, the pipeline is by default aligned with the master branch of the Github repository, so it's not possible to deploy a certain branch to the Dev environment and another branch to UAT.

 ### Process

 To start the pipeline, go to Builds > Pipelines, choose the default one and click on Start Pipeline.
 It takes minutes to complete the pipeline (depending on test coverage).
 At the end of the pipeline, you can click on the yellow Input Required message asking if you want to deploy the application to the UAT environment too.

-* If you are asked to login, please login with Okta.
-Then select I’m a Nuxeo Customer</br>
+- If you are asked to login, please login with Okta.
+Then select I’m a Nuxeo Customer.
-* Answering Proceed will deploy the application to the UAT environment.
-Answering Abort will only deploy the application to the Dev environment.
+- Answering **Proceed** will deploy the application to the UAT environment. </br>
+  Answering **Abort**  will only deploy the application to the Dev environment.

 ## Release the Application